A Howard Center student works on his computer.

 Students who seek to use this course as a capstone experience must complete the following prerequisites.
 Please direct questions to the faculty listed below, or your academic adviser.

-Undergraduate: JMC 305 and JMC 301/302 or JMC 315, and either JMC 494: Elements of Investigative Journalism or at least one advanced skills class (such as MCO 470: Depth Reporting, MCO 465: Telling Stories with Data, JMC 440: Magazine Writing, or JMC 494: Sustainability Short-Form Documentary).
+Undergraduate: JMC 305 and JMC 301/302.
+It is also recommended that undergraduate students complete JMC 494: Elements of Investigative Journalism or at least one advanced skills class (such as MCO 470: Depth Reporting, MCO 465: Telling Stories with Data, JMC 440: Magazine Writing, or JMC 494: Sustainability Short-Form Documentary).

-Graduate: MCO 502 and at least one advanced skills class
+Graduate: MCO 502.
+It is also recommended that graduate students complete at least one advanced skills class.